asyncapi/parser-js/README.md

 > This package doesn't support AsyncAPI 1.x anymore.
 We recommend to upgrade to the latest AsyncAPI version using the [AsyncAPI converter](https://github.com/asyncapi/converter-js).
 If you need to convert documents on the fly, you may use the [Node.js](https://github.com/asyncapi/converter-js) or [Go](https://github.com/asyncapi/converter-go) converters.

 > **Warning**
-> This package has rewrote the Model API (old one) to [Intent API](https://github.com/asyncapi/parser-api).
+> This package has rewritten the Model API (old one) to [Intent API](https://github.com/asyncapi/parser-api).
 If you still need to use the old API, read the [Convert to the old API](#convert-to-the-old-api) section.

 > **Note**
 > Read the [migration guide from v2 to v3](./docs/migrations/v2-to-v3.md).